SAMM — SecuryTik Active Mikrotik

 Notification Center

-Telegram — and lets you broadcast messages.
+Telegram, SMS and WhatsApp — and lets you broadcast messages.
 The

 samm-notification service delivers everything through one throttled queue.